mj2905/InferenceBot/README.md

 ## Wiki scraping
 ### Scraping engine
+The engine first vists the Wiki page which keeps track of all the pages to collect as much urls as possible.
+Then it groups urls by batches and open simultaneous connexions through parallel thread to retrieve the corresponding content from the internet.
+Once the threads joined the processing is done sequentially on the data to scrap for events.
+Data parsing is done sequentially because the retrieval of content from the internet dominates the total time needed by a very large margin.

+Once the batch has been processed, it is returned as a list containing an array of sets.
+Each array correspond to the result of the scraping process on a given page and each set corresponds to the set of concepts that have successfully been extracted from the page.

 ### Scraper classes
 The scraper classes look for so called "concepts".
 Concepts are features appearing in pages that are of certain